bakera1/CreditDefaultSwapPricer/README.md

 ## How do I get started with the Python3 version?

 The 1.0.3 branch plays very nicely with Python3 and has been upgraded to compile cleanly with MSVC using the Visual Studio 2017 vintage.
-We have also made a pip project available with a pre-compiled binary wheel package for windows.
-This windows binary wheel has been pushed to pypi and is availabl for download.
+We have also made a pip package available on pypi.org with a pre-compiled binary wheel that targets windows.
+This windows binary wheel has been published to both pypi and testpypi and is now available for public download.

 From a windows desktop using python3 you can use the following commands to test the installation.
 The test below asserts the average price of an index CDS priced from 125 separate underlying names.
 The average wall time locally running on my Intel(T) i5 2.4GHz is around 415 milliseconds.
 This is not particularly fast and includes no caching and two separate calls for PV Dirty and PV Clean.